Mohsin-Javed48/git-conflict/readme.md

-This is master branch and the master branch is good
+This is branch of the  branch